Cheap Cricut Craft Room Organization Ideas

 - Safety Pins

-I used a tray/plate organize to store pre-made envelopes that I use with Cricut-made greeting cards.
+I used a tray/plate organized to store pre-made envelopes that I use with Cricut-made greeting cards.

 Craft Table

 I used an Ikea table with a larger piece of plywood on top and Dollar Tree marble contact paper as my craft room table.
-This table used to be our dining room table but I found my kids were often doing crafts and homework at the table (and ruined the top) so I moved it into our home office and covered it with contact paper.
+This table used to be our dining room table but I found my kids were often doing crafts and homework at the table (and ruined the top) so I moved it into our home office and painted it.

 I also use this table to video record DIY projects and take pictures of my creations.
 I use a mobile DIY tripod that my hubby made me that can attach to the table to record videos, etc.